jakubboucek/php-tar-stream-reader/README.md

 Here are two scopes of this question: **Archive size** or **Size of files in Archive**

-- **Archive size** is teoretically unlimited, beacuse package is using very effective
+- **Archive size** is teoretically unlimited, beacuse package is using stream very effective.
 - **Size of files in Archive** is in read mode limited to available RAM because Content of each file is directly loaded to variable.
-For each file content is not abailable another read method.
+For each file content is not available another read method.

 ## Contributing
 Please don't hesitate send Issue or Pull Request.